Skip to main content

 The FTP Connection stores connect and logon properties for normal and secure FTP server connections.

-Manage Connections > Add > FTP > Main settings tab
+Manage Connections > Add > FTP > Common settings tab

 Protocol type